Kayli/logspub/dev-pony.md

 - dealing with hard concurrency problems is the main area for which Pony has been designed
 - reference capabilities (rcaps)
 - inspired by: erlang, elixir, akka, haskell, scala, python

+## encapsulation

-- leading underscore in variable and method? names means private
+- leading underscore in name defines
+  - private variable
+  - private function
+    - definition of 'private' for functions corresponds to something like 'internal' in csharp, meaning that they are scoped by package

 ## terms